Acquire vs Dixa

 Frequently Asked Questions

 Acquire is best for Teams needing video support and screen sharing capabilities.
-Dixa is best for Contact centers needing voice and digital channels.
-Acquire's standout feature is Video calling and cobrowsing for technical support, while Dixa offers Unified agent experience across voice and digital.
+Dixa is best for Ecommerce brands and contact centers needing voice plus digital channels.
+Acquire's standout feature is Video calling and cobrowsing for technical support, while Dixa offers Queue-less routing with Mim AI Agent for autonomous resolution.

 Acquire does not offer a free plan.
 Dixa does not offer a free plan.
 Both are established platforms in the customer support space.

 Acquire pros: Video calling capabilities; Screen sharing and cobrowsing.
-Dixa pros: True omnichannel; Good voice support.
+Dixa pros: True omnichannel with native voice; Queue-less intelligent routing.
 Each platform has distinct strengths depending on your use case.

 Choose Acquire for Teams needing video support and screen sharing capabilities.
-Choose Dixa for Contact centers needing voice and digital channels.
+Choose Dixa for Ecommerce brands and contact centers needing voice plus digital channels.
 If you need messaging-first support with flat pricing, consider Converge as an alternative at $49/month for up to 15 agents.

 Ready to try Converge?